alanjones2/Alan-Jones-article-code/riskviz/draft.md

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/riskviz/images/hmaprandom.png)

+In my opinion it *is* a better repesentation.
+But let's take Speigelhalter's suggestion and look at an icon array.

+## Icon array

-And a more personal looking chart might be an icon array which uses something that we are used to seeing as a representation of people: and icon from the Bootstrap Icon collection.
+A more personal looking chart might be an icon array which uses something that we are used to seeing as a representation of people.
+Here is icon from the open source [Bootstrap Icon](https://icons.getbootstrap.com/) collection:

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/riskviz/images/person.png)

+I am not aware of any easy way of creating an icon array with any of the technogogies that I've used so far, so I've coded a solution below by using Python to create an HTML table, similar to the last heatmap, but with icons instead of tiles.
+The HTML is then displayed with the IPython function `display`.
+There's a fair chunk of code here but it's pretty straightforward.

     # Use icons to represent people and draw them in an HTML table